m-creations/docker-openwrt-ldap/README.md

 How to import ldfis
 -------------------
-First of all system check ldif files in this folder to import:
+First of all the system check ldif files in the following folder to import at databse level 0:
 ```
 /etc/openldap/schema-ldif-includes/*.ldif
 ```